tycooon/memery/README.md

 A.new.call # => 42
 A.new.call # => 42

-# Text will be printed inly once.
+# Text will be printed only once.
 ```

 ## License